marioy47/blog-posts/wordpress-phpcs/index.md

 Script phpcs --standard=WordPress,WordPress-Extra,WordPress-Docs,WordPress-Core handling the phpcs-wp event returned with error code 2
 ```

-NOW we are applying WordPress standards.
+NOW we are applying WordPress standards!.

 But there are some thing that we're still not validating, like _language namespace_.
 And adding those options here is overkill.